 Character Dining and Princess Dress-Up

 Character Dining occurs at the Hong Kong Disneyland Resort Hotels.
-Here is where you can normally see them.
+Here is where you can normally see them (check before you go).

 - World of Color (Disney Explorer’s Lodge): Donald and Goofy in Explorer’s outfits at breakfast accompany an international selection of breakfast buffet dishes.